nikkh/Horus/getting-started.md

 ### Processing Infrastructure

 This is the main action that creates all the necessary Azure resources to take part in the challenge.
 It is defined in [this workflow](/.github/workflows/processing-infra.yaml).
-You will see that ultimately this workflow runs a shall script (create_infra.sh) to create veryhting using the Azure CLI.
+You will see that ultimately this workflow runs a shell script (create_infra.sh) to create everything using the Azure CLI.
 You can control what does and doesnt happen by setting environment variables pior to executing the actions.
-There will be a full description to follow - and this is how you would deploy without taking part in the challenge), but for now we'll go for the simplest thing that could possibly work (assuming you are going to take part in the challenge).
+For now we'll go for the simplest thing that could possibly work (assuming you are going to take part in the challenge).

 ```
 on: [workflow_dispatch]